burrrata/crypto_wars/src/a_new_club.md

 // TODO:
 // - clean up the spaghetti code
-// - add comments to explain everything
+// - add comments that correlate with the storyline and above explanation to bridge the concepts from enligh to code

 fn main() {